Climate and Average Weather Year Round in Richmond Virginia, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Richmond varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Richmond is July, with an average of 12.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 43% on July 14.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Richmond experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Richmond.
-The most rain falls during the 31 days centered around July 26, with an average total accumulation of 3.6 inches.
+The month with the most rain in Richmond is August, with an average rainfall of 3.6 inches.

-The least rain falls around February 1, with an average total accumulation of 2.3 inches.
+The month with the least rain in Richmond is February, with an average rainfall of 2.3 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Richmond experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Richmond experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 3.8 months, from November 25 to March 18, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 30, with an average total liquid-equivalent accumulation of 0.5 inches.
+The snowy period of the year lasts for 3.8 months, from November 25 to March 18, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Richmond is February, with an average snowfall of 4.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.